-Jamaica Money Market Brokers (Trinidad and Tobago) Limited ('the Company' or 'JMMB') is incorporated and domiciled in Trinidad and Tobago.
+Jamaica Money Market Brokers (Trinidad and Tobago) Limited ('the Company' or 'JMMB') was incorporated on 26 January 2004 and is domiciled in Trinidad and Tobago.
 The registered office of the Company is DSM Plaza, Old Southern Main Road, Chaguanas, Trinidad & Tobago.
 It is a wholly owned subsidiary of JMMB Group Limited, which is incorporated in Jamaica.